Faculty

 Areas of interest: 18th and early 19th-century literature and culture, performance studies, sound and media, gender studies, and feminist literary history.

-Dr. Dupree also serves as the Director of Graduate Studies.
+Dr. Dupree also serves as the Director of Graduate Studies and the Director of Undergraduate Studies.

 Friederike Eigler, PhD